Koredotcom/docs/docs/gale/agents/agents-flows/agent-canvas-change-log.md

 ### Accessing the Change Log

-1. Open the agent canvas of the agent for which you want to view the change log.
+1. Open the agent flow of the agent for which you want to view the change log.
-2. Click the **History/Log** icon at the top-right corner of the canvas.
+2. Click the **History/Log** icon at the top-right corner of the page.
 The change log opens in a panel on the right.

 ### Viewing the Change Log

-Once the change log panel opens, you will see a list of entries corresponding to different actions made inside the agent canvas.
+Once the change log panel opens, you will see a list of entries corresponding to different actions made inside the agent flow.
 The most recent changes will appear first in the log.

 Each log entry will display the following: